 If the resume is a picture of your professional life then the margins are the frame—you need to make sure they don’t dominate the whole.
 The best size for resume margins is 1 inch all around.
 If you need more space, don’t make the margins smaller than 0.5 inch.

 The resume header is the topmost section of a resume that includes your contact details.
 See to it that it has all the relevant (and up-to-date) info.
 Make it pop out so that the recruiter won’t have to fumble for your phone number if they want to give you a call.

 Comic Sans, Papyrus, Neuland Inline.
 None of those should end up on your resume.
 Not even if you go for the most creative resume layout.
 So what resume fonts to use?
 Simple and legible.
 Your resume is a professional document, so don’t spoil it with a theme park font that’s difficult to read.

 Also, you need to strike the right balance between the font size and document length.
-Don’t make the font look minuscule to be able to fit in as much as you can on a single page.
+Don’t make the font look minuscule to be able to fit in as much as you can on a single page (if you have too much information, write a two-page resume).
 For body text use the font size of 11–12pts.
 For section headings, use 2–4pts larger fonts.

 Expert Hint: Studies reveal that it’s recommended to avoid extremes when it comes to line spacing.
 So stick to single-line and if your text looks too dense increase the spacing to 1.15.
 But avoid double-spaced lines.

 Use Relevant Section Headings

 The most important thing about your resume layout?
 It has to be scannable.
 One way of making it easy for the recruiter to scan is to use appropriate resume section titles.
 So, put the word Experience above the experience section, don’t call this section My Life in Numbers, for example.
 With simple headings, you can rest assured that both the ATS and recruiter will know exactly where to look for the information they’re after.